 I've heard about the MERS-CoV infection.
 What is it, and is there anything I need to do to protect myself?

 MERS-CoV was first reported in Saudi Arabia.
 Since then, it's been reported in other countries in the Middle East and in Africa, Europe, Asia and the United States.
-Most cases outside of the Middle East have been reported by people who recently traveled there.
+Most infections outside of the Middle East have been reported by people who recently traveled there.

-MERS-CoV can lead to respiratory or kidney failure and is sometimes fatal.
-You're most at risk of serious illness if you're an older adult or if you have a weakened immune system or a chronic disease, such as diabetes or lung disease.
+MERS-CoV infection can lead to respiratory or kidney failure and is sometimes fatal.
+You're most at risk of serious illness if you are older than age 60, have a weakened immune system, or have a chronic disease, such as diabetes, kidney or lung disease.

 What can you do?

-Unlike influenza or the common cold, MERS-CoV doesn't seem to spread readily among people in communities.
-Instead, MERS-CoV has spread mostly among people who are in close contact, such as people living with or providing direct care for an infected person.
+MERS-CoV has spread mostly among people who come in contact with dromedary camels, such as shepherds or camel owners.
+Also at higher risk are people living with or providing direct care to an infected person.

-There's currently no vaccine to prevent MERS-CoV.
-However, as with any virus, you can reduce your risk of infection by using good health and hygiene practices:
+There's currently no vaccine to prevent MERS-CoV infection.
+But, as with any virus, you can lower your risk of infection by using good health and hygiene practices:

-- Vigorously wash your hands with soap and water for at least 20 seconds.
+- When washing your hands, vigorously wash with soap and water for at least 20 seconds.

 - Cover your nose and mouth with a tissue when you cough or sneeze.
 Throw used tissues in the trash immediately, and then wash your hands carefully.